dglittle/nodesk/README.md

 nodesk
 ======

-nodesk = node + odesk

-for humanscripting on odesk
+for posting/managing fixed-price jobs on oDesk

 to run locally:
 ```